Sankey diagram

 Sankey diagrams are a data visualisation technique or flow diagram that emphasizes flow/movement/change from one state to another or one time to another, in which the width of the arrows is proportional to the flow rate of the depicted extensive property.
 The arrows being connected are called nodes and the connections are called links.

 Sankey diagrams can also visualize the energy accounts, material flow accounts on a regional or national level, and cost breakdowns.
-The diagrams are often used in the visualization of material flow analysis.
+The diagrams are often used in the visualisation of material flow analysis.

 Sankey diagrams emphasize the major transfers or flows within a system.
 They help locate the most important contributions to a flow.
 They often show conserved quantities within defined system boundaries.

 History and name

 Sankey diagrams are named after Irish Captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure (see diagram) showing the energy efficiency of a steam engine.
-The original charts in black and white displayed just one type of flow (e.g. steam); using colors for different types of flows lets the diagram express additional variables.
+The original charts in black and white displayed just one type of flow (e.g., steam); using colors for different types of flows lets the diagram express additional variables.

 Over time, it became a standard model used in science and engineering to represent heat balance, energy flows, material flows, and since the 1990s this visual model has been used in life-cycle assessment of products.